IntelPython/numba-dpex/docs/user_guides/debugging/tools.rst

     (gdb) break simple_sum.py:22     # Assumes the kernel is in file simple_sum.py, at line 22 (gdb) run

-Once the breakpoint hits, the kernel has been generated and offloaded.
+Once the breakpoint is hit, the kernel has been generated and offloaded.
 At that point, the IGFX driver (i.e. our debugger driver) has copied the kernel into a file, and saved it at ``/tmp``.
-All files saved at ``/tmp/IntelIGC/pytho_xxx/``
+All files saved at ``/tmp/IntelIGC/python_xxx/``

-Then, to read the DWARF in that kernel binary (elf), use tool llvm-dwarfdump.
-The app outputs the contents of the DWARF.
-So for example, to create a text file DWARF.dump with the contents of the DWARF data:
+Dump generated DWARF from the kernel binary (elf) via llvm-dwarfdump tool:

 .. code-block:: bash

-    llvm-dwarfdump xxx.elf > DWARF
+    llvm-dwarfdump xxx.elf

 Getting the DWARF from Numba assembly (for njit)
 --------------------------------------------------

-We need to set Numba environment variable ``NUMBA_DUMP_ASSEMBLY`` that dump the native assembly code of compiled functions.
+Setting Numba environment variable ``NUMBA_DUMP_ASSEMBLY`` dumps the native assembly code of compiled functions.
-Then we run script and get info:

 .. code-block:: bash

     NUMBA_DUMP_ASSEMBLY=1 python njit-basic.py > njit-basic-asm.txt

 Clear file from prints and unrecognized characters (-, =, !, )
-Get compiled from asm:
+Get compiled from assembler:

 .. code-block:: bash